matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contract-verification.md

 ## Verify smart contracts with the hardhat-zksync-verify plugin

 To use the hardhat-zksync-verify plugin first add it to your project by running `yarn add @matterlabs/hardhat-zksync-verify`.
-For more instructions about using this plugin, please refer to its documentaion [here](../../../api/hardhat/hardhat-zksync-verify.md).
+For more instructions about using this plugin, please refer to its documentation [here](../../../api/hardhat/hardhat-zksync-verify.md).

 Define your network configuration ("testnet" in this case):